 “2021 was a very busy year for Serica, which reinforced the value of our through-cycle investment strategy as our expenditure during the low gas price environment of 2020 on the R3 and Columbus projects bore fruit this year.
 The importance of our contribution to the provision of vital lower carbon gas to the UK’s energy market was also demonstrated,” remarked Flegg.

-In its presentation for the year ended 31 December 2021, Serica explained that the introduction of R3 and Columbus increased its gas production to 85 per cent, which the firm considers a vital part of the UK’s energy mix as the country moves towards net-zero.
+In its presentation for the year ended 31 December 2021, Serica explained that the introduction of R3 and Columbus had increased its gas production to 85 per cent.
+The firm considers this to be a vital part of the UK’s energy mix, as the country moves towards net-zero.
 It is worth reminding that the Rhum R3 well was put into production in late August 2021, adding up to 6,000 boe/d net to Serica.

 Furthermore, the first production from the Columbus field was achieved in late November 2021 and early production was initially constrained due to the temporary unavailability of full capacity in the export system, however, average rates of 3,270 boe/d net to Serica were still achieved in the period up to year-end.

 Serica is the operator of BKR fields, which makes it responsible for over 5 per cent of the UK’s gas production with a significantly lower carbon footprint than imported LNG.
 Since the BKR net cash flow sharing arrangements came to an end on 31 December 2021, the company entered into a new phase from 1 January 2022, where it will be retaining 100 per cent – in 2021 it was 60 per cent – of the net cash flow from the BKR fields.